How To Get More Google Reviews in 3 Easy Steps

 When your customer agrees to leave a review for you, just mention that you have a button/page on your website and give them a rough explanation of where it is.
 Using the Google review URL generator as mentioned above, the button could take the customer right to the Google page where they need to leave the review.

 However, I feel this option is probably the least successful out of the three.
 It has a slight disconnect in the process and could lead to confusion (if the customer can’t find the button/page) and they have nothing to remind them to do it once you/they leave.

-If you have any other suggestions on how to ask customers for more reviews, feel free to leave a comment below or get in touch and I’m more than happy to include it in the post.
+If you have any other suggestions on how to ask customers for more reviews, feel free to leave a comment below, check out more or get in touch and I’m more than happy to include it in the post.
 Now, get out there and start asking for reviews!